christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 1. The PureRenderMixin from React addons will ensure that the component will only render if the props passed to it or its own state has actually changed

 2. When Baobab changes a value in the tree it will propagate up and give all objects and arrays new references.
-The Baobab tree becomes immutable.
+The Baobab tree is immutable in that sense.
 That way a shallow check by PureRenderMixin is enough to verify that a render is needed.
 The nice thing is... you do not have to think about it!

 So why does this matter?
 Lets have a look at how React JS renders and you will see what these two options fix.